nestjs/docs.nestjs.com/content/guards.md

 - if it returns `true`, the request will be processed.
 - if it returns `false`, Nest will deny the request.

+#### Execution context

 The `canActivate()` function takes a single argument, the `ExecutionContext` instance.
 The `ExecutionContext` inherits from `ArgumentsHost`.
-We saw `ArgumentsHost` before in the exception filters chapter.
-There, we saw that it's a wrapper around arguments that have been passed to the **original** handler, and contains different arguments arrays based on the type of the application.
-You can refer back to [the exception filters chapter](https://docs.nestjs.com/exception-filters#arguments-host) for more on this topic.
+We saw `ArgumentsHost` previously in the exception filters chapter.
+In the sample above, we we are just using the same helper methods defined on `ArgumentsHost` that we used earlier, to get a reference to the `Request` object.
+You can refer back to the *Arguments host* section of [the exception filters chapter](https://docs.nestjs.com/exception-filters#arguments-host) for more on this topic.

-#### Execution context

-By extending `ArgumentsHost`, `ExecutionContext` provides additional details about the current execution process.
-Here's what it looks like:
+By extending `ArgumentsHost`, `ExecutionContext` also adds several new helper methods that provide additional details about the current execution process.
+These details can be helpful in building more generic guards that can work across a broad set of controllers, methods, and execution contexts.
+Here's what the additional methods on `ExecutionContext` look like:

 ```typescript
 export interface ExecutionContext extends ArgumentsHost {